 Steven Babcock 56,

-To send flowers in memory of Steven Babcock, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Steven Babcock, please visit our Heartfelt Sympathies Store.

 Of Waltham was born to eternal life on Thursday morning at Care Dimensions in Lincoln after a period of illness.